National School Mental Health Projects

 - Youth/Family Advocate or Consumer

-The School Health Assessment and Performance Evaluation (SHAPE) System
+*NEW* The Updated School Health Assessment and Performance Evaluation (SHAPE) System

-The was developed by the NCSMH for education and mental health leadership to document the landscape of school mental health and then to engage in a quality improvement process to enhance these systems.
-The SHAPE System is a free, private, web-based portal that offers a virtual workspace for school mental health teams at school, district, and state levels to document, track, and advance quality and sustainability improvement goals as well as assess trauma responsiveness.
+The SHAPE System, developed by the NCSMH at the University of Maryland School of Medicine, is a free, private, web-based portal that offers a virtual workspace for school mental health teams at school, district, and state levels to document, track, and advance quality and sustainability improvement goals as well as assess trauma responsiveness.
 The SHAPE System also offers access to free action planning, mapping, program implementation resources and other critical tools to advance comprehensive school mental health systems.

-Currently, the MHTTC Network Coordinating Office is collaborating with the NCSMH to refine current and develop new resources, tools, and curricula for the SHAPE system that address unique regional and state considerations.
-Enhancements to the SHAPE System will include expanding the capacity of the state dashboard to allow for viewing of progress across regions, and offering districts and states a more targeted and personalized action planning and mapping process for quality improvement in school mental health.
-The new SHAPE System will launch Fall 2019.
+In the last year, the MHTTC Network Coordinating Office collaborated with the NCSMH to refine current and develop new resources, tools, and curricula for the SHAPE System that address unique regional and state considerations.
+Enhancements to the SHAPE System include expanding the capacity of the state dashboard to allow for viewing of progress across regions, and offering districts and states a more targeted and personalized action planning and mapping process for quality improvement in school mental health.